CCI-MOC/xdmod-cntr/XdmodAID.md

 ## realms and resources
 A realm is the main reporting area.
 Here are the list of realms
 ```
-    job     - handles basic openshift
+    job     - handles basic OpenShift
-    cloud   - handles openstack
+    cloud   - handles OpenStack
-    supremm - should give some performance metrics for openshift
+    supremm - should give some performance metrics for OpenShift
 ```
 A resource can be a part of the realms, as I haven't really started to work on the storage resources (possibly part of a storage realm), I have confirmed this yet